mikesaelim/spelling-bee-rejects/README.md

 from the [English Wiktionary](https://en.wiktionary.org/) would give me the most expansive vocabulary.

-This Java application currently runs locally with `./gradlew clean run`.
+This Java application currently runs locally with `./gradlew clean run --args=a:ciedhk`, where `a` is the central letter and `ciedhk` are the remaining 6 letters in the prompt.